"Ojalá que llueva café,

 The variety of topographies found in the West Indies, combined with the prevalent northeast-southwest wind patterns, allow the islands to have widely dissimilar vegetative associations, sometimes within mere kilometers of one another.
 Generally, the windward (eastern and northern) sides of the Greater and Lesser Antilles support tropical humid and rain forests.
 The leeward sides of the islands, in the rain shadow of the mountains, are dry - sometimes being true deserts - and are occupied by xeric forests, cactus scrub, and savannas.
 Such is the case of the coast of the province of Guantanamo, in south-eastern Cuba, the Neiba-Cul de Sac Valley of south-central Hispaniola, the coastal region between Salinas and Cabo Rojo in south-western Puerto Rico, and the Hellshire Hills of south-eastern Jamaica.
 The summits of the tallest mountains, especially in Cuba, Hispaniola and Jamaica, might experience winter temperatures below water's freezing point and support temperate forests, including pine woods in the first two.

 Around midnight between September 15th and 16th, 1995, hurricane Marylin's vortex went straight over the island of Saint Thomas, one of the United States Virgin Islands.
 The 216 km./hour winds raged for almost 12 hours.
 The winds were even stronger over the hills, due to a funneling effect as they swept over the topographic inclines.
 They, and the storm-surge that accompanied the eye, sent 3 meters of sea water through the capital city of Charlotte Amalie, destroying buildings, overturning cars, and hurling boats onto the roads.
 Eleven people lost their lives, some of them because they decided to ride the storm in their ships, overnight.
 Others were pummeled to death by flying debris as they left their unsafe homes in the middle of the night.
 Marylin was the worst natural disaster to occur in the Virgin Islands in almost 75 years.
-(By the way, in the upper photograph, the yellow building with the gray roof, on the hill in the distance, was my parish church: ethnic-French Saint Anne's).
+(By the way, in the first photograph, the yellow building with the gray roof, on the hill in the distance, was my parish church: ethnic-French Saint Anne's).
 The day before hurricane Marylin went over Saint Thomas, about 70 sailboats and yachts were anchored in or near Charlotte Amalie's Bay.
-Next morning, not one was to be seen, there.
+Next morning, not one was to be seen there.
 They were all either underwater or parked on the city's roads.
 In some places, the winds piled up cars on top of one another.
 Hundred of thousands of kilograms of dead seaweed and fish rotted on the streets for several days.
 With the proper attitude, and without in any way trivializing human suffering, experiencing a hurricane's wrath approaches the religious.
 (As some saints would say, "if such is the power of the creature, what must the Creator's be.")

 Hurricane Marylin's winds stripped the leaves of most of the plants in Saint Thomas.
 For weeks, the entire island had a brownish color, when seen from a distance.